eigendreams/CarND-Advanced-Lane-Lines/README.md

 			failure prune.
 Also I wanted to get ALL lines possible, if there are more visible and recognized.
 		2.- I just cannot do well enough on those white sections of the road.
 It is just frustrating.
-The pipeline does not dies of course, but lane identification is clearly subpar 3.- I applied an EM (Expectation MAximization of sorts), which is just saying that the found lanes in (1) are then used to get preliminary fits, and the these are used as starting points against the warped lane markers binary image to try to get better fits using a few iterations, defining a 'range' around the fit to classify valid points.
+The pipeline does not dies of course, but lane identification is clearly subpar 3.- I applied an EM (Expectation Maximization of sorts), which is just saying that the found lanes in (1) are then used to get preliminary fits, and the these are used as starting points against the warped lane markers binary image to try to get better fits using a few iterations, defining a 'range' around the fit to classify valid points.
 Clearly, a robust fittig algo could work